TMZ: Criticism

-Since the launch of TMZ, the website has faced criticism, varying from attempted boycotts to criticism of its journalistic tactics and of its focus.
-It has been criticized for its usage of photographs and videos obtained from paparazzi.
+Since its launch, the TMZ website has faced criticism, varying from attempted boycotts to criticism of its journalistic tactics and its focus.
+It has been criticized for using photographs and videos obtained by paparazzi.
 Some have questioned the effect that aggressive and obtrusive photographers have on the subjects they cover.
 Many of the videos on the site show, in the footage, that their paparazzi chase people (mainly celebrities)—a practice that has been called dangerous and "creepy".
-Over the years, some have called for a boycott of TMZ and of the accompanying show.
+Over the years, some have called for a boycott of TMZ and the accompanying show.

-TMZ has also faced internal criticism due to Harvey Levin's emerging support for Donald Trump in the run-up to the 2016 United States presidential election.
-By 2020, dozens of former TMZ employees had spoken to the media about a racist and misogynistic workplace culture which TMZ's internal leadership was unwilling to change.
+TMZ has also faced internal criticism due to Harvey Levin's support for Donald Trump in the run-up to the 2016 United States presidential election.
+By 2020, dozens of former TMZ employees had spoken to the media about a racist and misogynistic workplace culture that TMZ's internal leadership was unwilling to change.

 Reporting of suicide details

-After Linkin Park lead vocalist Chester Bennington died by suicide in July 2017, TMZ reported in December 2017 that Bennington had attempted to drown himself nine months before his death; this information had been redacted from the Los Angeles County Coroner's report following a request from a lawyer representing Bennington's widow, Talinda.
-Talinda responded with criticism of the Los Angeles County Coroner's office for disclosing the information to TMZ as well as TMZ itself, concluding a Twitter tirade with the hashtag "#FuckyouTMZ".
+After the July 2017 suicide of Linkin Park lead vocalist Chester Bennington, TMZ reported that he had attempted to drown himself nine months earlier.
+This information had been redacted from the Los Angeles County Coroner's report at the request of a lawyer representing Bennington's widow, Talinda, who responded with criticism of the Los Angeles County Coroner's office for disclosing the information to TMZ as well as TMZ itself.
+She concluded a Twitter tirade with the hashtag "#FuckyouTMZ".

-In May 2018, TMZ reported intimate details of the suicide of Swedish DJ Avicii, who had died that April, with the headline "Avicii’s suicide caused by self-inflicted cuts from glass".
-Jennifer Michael Hecht, writing for Vox, criticized TMZ's reporting as being sensationalist and going against the CDC's recommended guidelines for reporting suicides, which include not mentioning the method of suicide.
-Talinda Bennington also reacted unfavorably, urging people to "[not] click on the TMZ article or any other about the private details of Avicii’s passing", adding "This is how [we] can stop [filthy TMZ]."
+In May 2018, TMZ reported intimate details of the April suicide of Swedish DJ Avicii with the headline "Avicii's suicide caused by self-inflicted cuts from glass".
+Jennifer Michael Hecht, writing for Vox, criticized TMZ's reporting as sensationalist and going against the CDC's recommended guidelines for reporting suicides, which include not mentioning the method of suicide.
+Talinda Bennington also reacted unfavorably, urging people not to "click on the TMZ article or any other about the private details of Avicii's passing", adding, "This is how [we] can stop [filthy TMZ]."

 Stolen Indiana Jones items

-TMZ faced strong criticism for purchasing stolen items pertaining to the fourth Indiana Jones film, Indiana Jones and the Kingdom of the Crystal Skull.
+TMZ faced strong criticism for purchasing stolen items pertaining to Indiana Jones and the Kingdom of the Crystal Skull.
 On October 2, 2007, IESB reported that a number of production photos and sensitive documents pertaining to the production budget had been stolen from Steven Spielberg's production office.

 Movie City News, which strongly criticized TMZ for purchasing stolen items, remarked that the then-new website "wasn't getting off to a good start".
-According to IESB, TMZ had obtained some of the stolen property and was planning on running a story about the topic on their TV show, until the lawyers of the film's production company, Paramount Pictures, intervened.
-Shortly after IESB broke the story, TMZ broadcast details about the Indiana Jones production budget on their show on October 3, 2007.
+According to IESB, TMZ had obtained some of the stolen property and was planning on running a story about the topic on its TV show, until the lawyers of the film's production company, Paramount Pictures, intervened.
+Shortly after IESB broke the story, TMZ broadcast details about the Indiana Jones production budget on its show on October 3, 2007.